Real-Time Streamable Generative Speech Restoration with Flow Matching: Results and discussion

 Comparing different ODE solvers for Stream.FM, we see that a single Euler step (\emph{Euler1}) shows excellent performance in this task, but 4 Euler steps (\emph{Euler4}) slightly improve most non-intrusive metrics and \ac{lsd}, at some decrease in intrusive metric scores.
-The learned RK solver (\emph{LRK4}) strongly improves PESQ, WVMOS and WER over Euler4, but does not yield a metric improvement across the board.
+The \ac{lrk} solver (\emph{LRK4}) with loss \eqref{eq:custom-rk-loss} strongly improves PESQ, WVMOS and WER over Euler4, but does not yield a metric improvement across the board.
+Using the PESQ-based loss \eqref{eq:custom-rk-loss-pesq} instead to train the solver improves PESQ, WER, and LSD, though at the cost of some decrease in non-intrusive metrics.
 The non-streaming \ac{fm} baseline outperforms \ac{ourmethod}, but the quality degradation of the streaming models is expected due to the small look-ahead, and is on acceptable levels.
-Our $\latalg=16$\,ms lower-latency \ac{ourmethod} variant exhibits a relatively minor quality reduction compared to the main \ac{ourmethod} model, proving the viability of our method for \ac{se} in even lower-latency settings ($\lattot \approx 24$\,ms).
-In \cref{tab:vb-dmd-results}, we also show metrics on the classic VoiceBank-DEMAND benchmark \cite{valentini2016investigating}. \ac{ourmethod} exhibits the generalization capabilities expected of diffusion-based \ac{se} models \cite{richter2023speech}, and attains the best PESQ, ESTOI and DistillMOS among streaming methods.
+Our $\latalg=16$\,ms lower-latency \ac{ourmethod} variant shows relatively minor quality reduction compared to the main \ac{ourmethod} model, proving the viability of our method for \ac{se} in even lower-latency settings ($\lattot \approx 24$\,ms).

+In \cref{tab:vb-dmd-results}, we show metrics on the classic \ac{vbdmd} benchmark \cite{valentini2016investigating}. \ac{ourmethod} exhibits the generalization capabilities expected of diffusion-based \ac{se} models \cite{richter2023speech} and attains the best ESTOI and DistillMOS among streaming methods. \ac{ourmethod} is second-best in PESQ, outperformed only by causal SEMamba \cite{semamba} which however degrades SI-SDR below the noisy input and does not improve ESTOI.
+Both \ac{lrk} solver variants, which were trained on \ac{ewv2} data, exhibit reasonable cross-dataset transfer and perform similarly to Euler4.

 In the listening experiment results, depicted in \cref{fig:listening-results-se}, \ac{ourmethod} is clearly preferred over all low-latency baselines and has similar median ratings as the higher-latency \acf{db} method ($d=9,\ \latalg\approx180$\,ms), with a slightly higher upward and downward spread of scores.
 The non-streaming \ac{fm} baseline receives an excellent median score around 90.
 DEMUCS \cite{defossez2020realtime} is not rated well in comparison, possibly indicating a failure to generalize to different data.